nlmixr2/nlmixr2/README.md

                  repos = c('ttps://nlmixr2.r-universe.dev',
                            'https://cloud.r-project.org'))
 ```

-&#10;This is temporary and should resolve itself in a couple of weeks.
+This is temporary and should resolve itself in a couple of weeks.

-&#10;You could also compile from source to work around the issue.
+You could also compile from source to work around the issue.

-&#10;-->
+-->

 <!-- badges: start -->

 ![Cran updating